-Acupuncturists on the BAcC’s register will be able to display the Accredited Register quality mark, a sign that they belong to a register which meets the Professional Standards Authority’s robust standards
+Acupuncturists on the BAcC’s register are able to display the Accredited Register quality mark, a sign that they belong to a register which meets the Professional Standards Authority’s robust standards.

-Accreditation means that the BAcC’s register meets the Professional Standards Authority’s high standards in governance, standard-setting, education and training, management, complaints and information.
+Accreditation means that the BAcC’s register meets the PSA’s benchmarks in governance, standard-setting, education and training, management, complaints and information.

 The BAcC is committed to ensuring all patients receive the highest standard of professional care during their acupuncture treatment.
 Our Code of Professional Conduct governs ethical and professional behaviour, while the Code of Safe Practice sets benchmark standards for best practice in acupuncture.

 All BAcC Members are bound by these codes.